andrewpmilne/project-five-golf-data-analytics/README.md

   Summarise the historical tournament data, the number of players, number of tournaments, and which features (strokes gained metrics, finishing positions) are available.

 - **State Business Requirements**
-  Present Business Requirement One (exploratory analysis, correlation study and clustering) and Business Requirement Two (ML predictive modelling).
+  Present Business Requirement One (exploratory analysis and data visualisation of top ten players and mid-range players), Business Requirement Two (clustering) and Business Requirement Three (ML predictive modelling).

 ---